CrustaceanKing/Thomas-Wald/About.md

 [Derek Cote](https://open.spotify.com/artist/1vCJJaoYrRpzzjlf5Ty568)
 )

-However, It'd be impossible to try to describe music in words, so give it a [Listen](https://open.spotify.com/album/5KCDV9yw0oyKq3Ucib9A0V) ! (please :D )
+In my opinion, It'd be impossible to try to describe music in words, so give it a [Listen](https://open.spotify.com/album/5KCDV9yw0oyKq3Ucib9A0V) ! (please :D )
 # Thomas Wald